isralduke/thatbook/19-psalms.md

 > in your midst, O Egypt,
 > against Pharaoh and all his servants.
 > <a name="135:10">135:10</a> He defeated many nations,
-> and killed mighty kings—
+> and killed mighty kings —
 > <a name="135:11">135:11</a> Sihon, king of the Amorites,
 > and Og, king of Bashan,
 > and all the kingdoms of Canaan.